Sign up for our #MoreHomes4SJ Campaign Alerts here:

 - A possible city-wide revenue measure to create additional funds for affordable housing

 SV@Home believes that the Council should take a closer look at all costs related to development to see where adjustments can be made to reduce development costs.
 In no case should affordable housing be disproportionately impacted by any decisions to cut costs or requirements.
 We urge the council to consider actions that streamline the development process, allow residential development in more places, and allow development to move forward now without requirements for other development—commercial and retail space—to begin first.
 Other changes, including the timing of payment of fees should be considered.
 We also will urge the council to make it easier to build more affordable housing through by-right approval processes, waiving or lowering fees for affordable projects, and making more surplus and underutilized land available for affordable housing development.
-Prior to the meeting on the 24th, SV@Home will have a complete set of recommendations to reduce development costs while preserving affordable housing tools.

 Development Fee Framework: In a follow-up to the Cost of Development study session, and as a run up to the later discussion on possible reforms to the Inclusionary Housing Ordinance for affordable housing, council is expected to discuss ways of streamline the existing framework for development fees.
 While the focus of these discussions will likely be on making the process of calculating and paying fees more transparent and efficient, this is also an opportunity to look at ways that fee waivers and reductions can be used to support affordable housing development specifically.
 Consolidating fees is a good idea that could spur development by increasing certainty, saving time and money.

 Inclusionary Housing Framework – IHO policy reforms: The study sessions and broader fee discussions earlier in the day will come to a head as council considers major reforms to the Inclusionary Housing Ordinance (IHO)– a central component of how we build and fund affordable housing in the city.
-We expect proposals to overhaul the existing program to provide greater flexibility for developers, and create additional incentives to integrate affordable units into the new developments rather than pay fees.
-We also expect a difficult discussion about proposals to suspend or reduce the IHO in light of the current cost challenges facing market rate development.
+We expect proposals to overhaul the existing program to provide greater flexibility for developers, and create additional incentives to integrate affordable units into the new developments.
+We also expect a difficult discussion about proposals to reduce the IHO in light of the current cost challenges facing market rate development.
 While we recognize that high cost of residential development is a major problem in San Jose, and if there is no construction there are no integrated affordable homes of fees for affordable development, we also know that new luxury market rate development will not address our lack of affordable housing as intended by the IHO.
 Council will need to find the right balance that optimizes the resources for affordable development, and looks at other cost savings that could offset the need to reduce the benefits of the IHO.
 This will be a difficult discussion.